ASSEMBLER II/ORDER FILLER

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

 While performing the duties of this job, the employee is regularly required to stand.
-The employee is frequently required to use hands to finger, handle, or feel objects, tools, or controls and to climb or balance.
-The employee is required to walk: reach with hands and arms: stoop, kneel, crouch or crawl: and talk or hear.
+The employee is frequently required to use hands and fingers to handle, or feel objects, tools, or controls and to climb or balance.
+The employee is required to walk, reach with hands and arms, stoop, kneel, crouch or crawl, and talk or hear.

 The employee must regularly lift, push, pull, and grip.
-Must be able to lift and walk with up to 40-pound object.
+Must be able to pass a physical fitness for duty test that assesses ability to lift varying weight essential to job function.
 Specific vision abilities required by this job include close vision, peripheral vision, depth perception and the ability to adjust focus.

 Position Type/Expected Hours of Work: